vectordotdev/vector/docs/content/en/highlights/2021-07-13-helm-customConfig.md

   enabled: false
 ```

-With the deprecated keys disabled, custom Vector configuration can be provided
+With the deprecated keys disabled, a custom Vector configuration can be provided in raw YAML and is passed
-in raw YAML and is passed through the `tpl` function to allow templating.
+through a `tpl` function to allow for the evaluation of Helm templates contained within.
+Below is an example

-Below is an example of values using `customConfig` and templating.
+of values using `customConfig` and templating.

 ```yaml title="cusomConfig.yaml"
 customConfig: